KpG782/CampusCareAdmin/README.md

 - Email: tforte.a62241031@umak.edu.ph
 - Password: G@giTryl4ng

-Feel free to navigate, test features, and experience the app as a student user!
+Feel free to navigate, test features, and experience the app as a admin user!

 ---